Dave King

 These notes are heavily drawn from the biography of Dave on Reg Stevens excellent website, which can be found here.
 My thanks to him for allowing me to use it.
 I have also used portions of Dave's obituary, written by Spencer Leigh, that appeared in The Independent newspaper on 18th April 2002.

-Dave King was born David Kingshott, on 23rd June 1929 in Twickenham, London.
-His parents were Sydney Ernest Kingshott & Elizabeth nee Wisener and he was my 7th cousin twice removed.
+Dave King was born David Kingshott on June 23, 1929, in Twickenham, London.
+His parents were Sydney Ernest Kingshott and Elizabeth nee Wisener, and he was my 7th cousin twice removed.

 Dave King had one of the most remarkable careers in show business, coinciding with the golden era of television.
-Quite apart from his brief, but enviable, chart career with pop records, he was a successful comedian in both the UK and the USA, and subsequently a much sought after serious actor.
+Apart from his brief but enviable chart career with pop records, he was a successful comedian in the UK and the USA and, subsequently, a much sought-after serious actor.

 Dave left school left school when he was only 12.
 He had a variety of jobs before becoming a stooge and washboard player in Morton Fraser's Harmonica Gang.
 Whilst performing this role he was called up for National Service, serving with the Royal Air Force.
 When this ended, in 1950, he rejoined Morton Fraser and found success as a stand-up comic eventually being given his own spot on variety bills.